sylabs/examples/iot/contiki/README.md

 #### Environment section:

-Here we define all the needed environment variables for ContikiOS to work fine.
+Here we define all the needed environment variables for ContikiOS to work properly.
-For this specific example the only needed variable is `CONTIKI` which is set to the path of the installation of contiki in the container.
+For this specific example the only needed variable is `CONTIKI` which is set to the path of the installation of Contiki in the container.

 #### Help section: